iamapoorv476/LEGIXO-QA/README.md

 checks whether the expected source files appear in citations, and writes `eval/self_test_results.json`.
-My own pass/fail notes and honest self-critique are inline in `eval/self_test.json` — see especially case 14 (the trap question) and case 15 (below) for the most interesting results.
+My own pass/fail notes and honest self-critique are inline in `eval/self_test.json` — see especially case 14 (the trap question) and case 15 (below).

 **Automated citation-checking has a known blind spot, and I hit it for real:** case 15 asks about a trial outcome the corpus doesn't contain.
 One run produced a correct, honest, *cited* answer — citing real chunks not to fabricate a verdict, but to explain the real context it does have (case still at evidence stage) while explicitly saying the outcome itself isn't in the documents.
-My eval script originally treated any non-empty citation on an out-of-corpus question as an automatic FAIL, which flagged this as a failure even though the system never hallucinated.
-Re-running the identical question moments later via the graph directly produced a *different* result — a hard refusal with zero citations after 2 loops.
-Same code, same corpus, two different (but both non-hallucinating) behaviors on this one borderline question.
-Fixed the eval script to flag known-ambiguous cases like this for manual review instead of a blind auto-fail (see `KNOWN_AMBIGUOUS_OUT_OF_CORPUS_IDS` in `eval/run_self_test.py`), and documented the underlying non-determinism in `eval/self_test.json`'s notes for case 15 rather than smoothing it over.
-The one thing that held across both runs: it never invented a trial outcome that wasn't in the documents.
+My eval script originally treated any non-empty citation on an out-of-corpus question as an automatic FAIL, which flagged this even though the system never hallucinated.
+Re-running the identical question moments later produced a *different* result — a hard refusal with zero citations.
+Same code, same corpus, two different (both non-hallucinating) behaviors on this one borderline question.
+Fixed the eval script to flag known-ambiguous cases for manual review instead of a blind auto-fail (see `KNOWN_AMBIGUOUS_OUT_OF_CORPUS_IDS` in `eval/run_self_test.py`), and documented the non-determinism in case 15's notes rather than smoothing it over.
+The invariant that held across both runs: it never invented a trial outcome that wasn't in the documents.

 ## 11. Run the tests